TySamurai97/markdown-cv/index.md

 ## PROJECTS
 __VIDEO DE-BLURRING__
-The project aims to reduce the blurriness of the videos caused by various factors and enhance the picture quality further by making use of deep learning specifically DCGAN (Deep convolutional generative adversarial network).<br>
+Developed a project purposed for super-resolution of the videos to enhance the picture quality by making use of deep-learning specifically DCGAN (Deep convolutional generative adversarial network).<br>
 __COMPETITIVE PROGRAMMING COMPANION__
 This application helps beginners to compete well in programming